hesbonangwenyi606/Online-Data-Analysis-System-Backend/README.md

 Add-Migration InitialCreate
 Update-Database

-4. Run the Project in Visual Studio
+4.Run the Project in Visual Studio
 Press F5 to start the project.

 The app will run at:
 http://localhost:<port>/
 Use the app in your browser to test patient, doctor, and admin functionality.

-5. Run the Project via Command Line (Optional)
+5.Run the Project via Command Line (Optional)
 If you want to run the project without opening Visual Studio:

 Open a terminal in the project folder.

-Navigate to the backend project folder:
+Navigate to the backend project folder: cd ODAS.Backend

-cd ODAS.Backend